terjnh/test-suite-editor/README.md

 ## Commit message:
 v0.0.6
-- onComplete of adding subtest pushes user back to HOME and refreshes
+- Pop-up modal when user selects a test for deletion
+- Parse parent testID to App.js for deletion

 ## TODO:
 - Delete of parent test